 The Oak’s realm is one of questing, of branches reaching all ways.

 What was the purpose of the wide, banked track we now call Scotland Lane?
-It seems to lead to the Moot Mound, an Anglo-Saxon meeting place close to Hundred House Copse at the head of Binsted Valley.
+It seems to lead to the Moot Mound, a Saxon meeting place close to Hundred House Copse at the head of Binsted Valley.

 If so, the Lane may have been used to bring animals to the medieval Forest courts.
 And before that?
 Some say it was a Roman road.
 Noviomagus Reginorum – present day Chichester – lies several miles to the West.

-But the Romans, of course, are newcomers.
+But the Romans, of course, are relatively recent.
 Stand with the Sentinel and reach for a deep, unwritten past.
 North to south through this landscape runs an Iron Age ditch.
 We call it War Dyke, but can only guess its purpose.

 Out of the mists into a more recent past.
 Not far into the village is The Black Horse pub.
 It has been a hearth for farm workers and a nexus for community.
 In wartime, it was a shelter for villagers, when the world arrived noisily in the shape of bomb-laden planes.

-Now diggers threaten the Sentinel and all it watches over.
-A proposed road will tear up the Oak and this historic landscape, destroying Binsted’s continuity with the past, severing its connection to the wide, winding world.
+Now diggers threaten all the Sentinel watches over.
+A proposed road will tear up this historic landscape, destroying Binsted’s continuity with the past, severing its connection to the wide, winding world.

 Oak drawing by Richard Geraint Evans